Memor-X/code-challenges/powershell/advent-of-code/2023/06-Puzzle2/README.md

 | **Total** | 9 | <span style="color:green">100%</span> |

 ## --- Approach ---

 1. Load data into array
 2. strip out row titles and all spaces
-3. calculate half of race (distance from charge time is a bell curve, dimishing returns after midway
+3. calculate half of race (distance from charge time is a bell curve, diminishing returns after midway
-4. determin when winner start
+4. determine when winner start
 5. calculate how many winners from start time to mid point, then double for other half
     - if no winner start, be 0